wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * <a href="#CloudAcademyLab">VM lab</a>
    <br /><br />

+   ### Azure first-timer deals

+2. Get a "Microsoft Learn"</a> account for $200 of credits to spend in 30 days and also a year of <a href="#FreeSvcs">free services</a>.
+See <a target="_blank" href="https://docs.microsoft.com/en-us/learn/azure/">docs.microsoft.com/en-us/learn/azure/</a>

+   After that instead of "Pay-As-You-Go",

-1. Obtain Azure credits as a benefit of a monthly license of Visual Studio (even though they don't intend on using the IDE):
+2. PROTIP: Obtain Azure credits as a benefit of a monthly license of Visual Studio (even though they don't intend on using the IDE).
+Azure Subscriptions (like Netflix, Disney+, etc.) are billed monthly.

-   * $50/month credits for $39/mo Visual Studio Professional license
+   * $50/month credits from a $39/mo Visual Studio Professional license
-   * $150/month credits for $79/mo Visual Studio Enterprise license
+   * $150/month credits from a $79/mo Visual Studio Enterprise license
    <br /><br />

    Visual Studio Subscriptions are, as of this writing, NOT offered in the Brazil South and Central India regions, as noted in <a target="_blank" href="https://azure.microsoft.com/en-us/regions/offers/">https://azure.microsoft.com/en-us/regions/offers/</a>.

-   Azure Subscriptions, like Netflix and Disney+, billed month.

-## Azure first-timer deals

-   * Get a "Microsoft Learn" account for $200 of credits to spend in 30 days and also a year of <a href="#FreeSvcs">free services</a>.

-   * After that instead of "Pay-As-You-Go",

-   * PROTIP: Buy a Visual Studio Professional license for $39/month and get $50/mo credit each month.
-Kinda like almost free.
-See <a target="_blank" href="https://docs.microsoft.com/en-us/learn/azure/">docs.microsoft.com/en-us/learn/azure/</a>.
-   * Buy a Visual Studio Enterprise license for $150/month credit on Azure.

 <a name="FreeSvcs"></a>